doebi/MoodleScraper/readme.md

 ```
 pip install requests
 pip install beautifulSoup4
+pip install urllib
 ```

 Configuration
 -------------

-copy scraper.conf.sample to scraper.conf and change all values to your needs save and enjoy ;)
+copy scraper.conf.sample to scraper.conf and change all values to your needs. save and enjoy ;)

 Usage